 2. Use your time wisely

 Don’t leave things to chance.
 Remember that time is money.
-Make the most out of it by creating an agenda.
+Make the most out of it and plan for effective meetings by creating an agenda.
 Your agenda should outline the purpose of the meeting, topics of discussion and the time allotted for each, any decisions that need to be made, who is attending and where it will be held.
 Try to get it out no less than one day in advance of the meeting to give people time to gather their thoughts and prepare.
 This will help keep the meeting focused and productive.

 3. Keep the ball rolling